t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Server:
 : A node that listens for requests, performs the requested operation and sends responses back to the clients.
+In RESTful IoT systems it is common for nodes to have more than one role (i.e., to be both server and client; see {{sec-architecture}}).

 Thing:
 : A physical device that is also made available in the Internet of